Every piping arrangement requires different types of valves to control the fluid flow within that system.

-These valves are also called check or non-return valves; water moves only one direction is an automatic device.
+Reflux valves are also called check or non-return valves in which water moves only one direction is an automatic device.

 When there is a regular flow in water, the value rotates around the axis to maintain the flow of water.

 It is placed in a pipe that receives water directly from the pump and when the pumps stop providing water to the pipe.

 They are handy at the point where polluted water systems and potable water systems are interlinked.

 Due to this valve, the contaminated water is completely prevented from entering the potable water pipe.